base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-deploy-to-vercel.md

 Click the `Install` button to install the Vercel app in your Github organization.
 You'll need to select the appropriate choice for your organization between `All repositories` and `Only selected repositories`.

-All is more convenient, but riskier.
+All is more convenient, but gives a (well respected) third party more access than is required.
 For this tutorial, we're assuming that you've chosen to go with minimum necessary access.
 Click the `Select repositories` dropdown, and pick the repo for your Frame.

 Click `Install`.